JeffJetton/tia-counter/README.md

 `tia_counter.py` defines two classes:

-* TiaCounterV1 - Represents the register bits internally as a list of boolean values, manipulated "manually" using standard boolean operators
+* **TiaCounterV1** - Represents the register bits internally as a list of boolean values, manipulated "manually" using standard boolean operators
-* TiaCounterV2 - Stores register contents in a single integer variable, manipulated using bit-wise operators
+* **TiaCounterV2** - Stores register contents in a single integer variable, manipulated using bit-wise operators

 V2 is closer in spirit to how the TIA chip actually works, but V1 might be a bit more intuitive to understand.

 `tia_counter_demo.py` demonstrates instantiating both classes and cycling through all their possible states.
 The output (reproduced below) shows that their states are identical to each other at each period.

-The states also match the states produced by the real TIA counter circuits, as outlined in Andrew Towers' [Atari 2600 TIA Hardware Notes](http://www.bjars.com/resources/tia_hw_notes.txt).
+Note that the states are identical to those produced by the real TIA counter circuits, as outlined in Andrew Towers' [Atari 2600 TIA Hardware Notes](http://www.bjars.com/resources/tia_hw_notes.txt).